Add a SharePoint Online source

 List of selected sites | Coveo Platform

-Azure application permissions with certificate authentication
+Azure application permissions with App authentication using certificate

 To work with Microsoft APIs (CSOM and REST), Coveo must authenticate via an Azure Active Directory application that has the proper permissions.
 The access token is then limited to these permissions, which are necessary to successfully crawl SharePoint Online.